meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

     </div>
 </div>

-Now we can get started with writing contracts with solidity.

 ## Getting started with Solidity
-When Ethereum created blockchain 2.0 (addition of smart contracts) they created Solidity.
+When Ethereum created blockchain 2.0 (addition of smart contracts) they created Solidity aswell.
 Solidity is now required to write Smart contracts for the ethereum chain.
 A good reference to learn Solidity can be found [here](https://learnxinyminutes.com/docs/solidity/) or the [Solidity docs](https://solidity.readthedocs.io/en/develop/).
 If you are creating a token contract please take the [ERC20 token standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) into account.